diedthreetimes/keydeerme/README.md

 keydeerme
 =========

-Display a random image of a keydeer
+Display a random image of a keydeer (or other key wildlife)